dojo/docs/dojo/fieldToObject.rst

 This function is one of many helpers used by the dojo Xhr subsystem for handling AJAX style requests.
 This particular function takes a HTML form field and converts the field's value to a string or an array of strings.
 Disabled form elements and unchecked radio and checkboxes are skipped.
 Multi-select elements are returned as an array of string values.

-This function is used internally by `dojo.formToObject <dojo/formToObject>`_ to convert each form field to a value.
+This function is used internally by :ref:`dojo.formToObject <dojo/formToObject>` to convert each form field to a value.

 Since dojo 1.7, dojo.fieldToObject has been kept in dojo/_base/xhr as a compatibility of dojo version before, it is an alias of domForm.fieldToObject in dojo/dom-form.